castacks/castacks.github.io/_posts/2020-02-29-tartanair.md

 ## Dataset features ##

 ### Simulated scenes ###
-We have adopted more than 50 photo-realistic simulation environments in the [Unreal Engine][UnrealEngine].
+We have adopted 30 photo-realistic simulation environments in the [Unreal Engine][UnrealEngine].
 The environments provide us a wide range of scenarios that cover many interesting yet challenging situations.
 The simulation scenes consist of

 [UnrealEngine]: https://www.unrealengine.com/